Cancer biomarker: Monitoring treatment response

 Cancer biomarkers have also shown utility in monitoring how well a treatment is working over time.
 Much research is going into this particular area, since successful biomarkers have the potential of providing significant cost reduction in patient care, as the current image-based tests such as CT and MRI for monitoring tumor status are highly costly.

-One notable biomarker garnering significant attention is the protein biomarker S100-beta in monitoring the response of malignant melanoma.
+One notable biomarker garnering significant attention is the protein biomarker S100-beta in monitoring the response of melanoma.
 In such melanomas, melanocytes, the cells that make pigment in our skin, produce the protein S100-beta in high concentrations dependent on the number of cancer cells.
 Response to treatment is thus associated with reduced levels of S100-beta in the blood of such individuals.

 Similarly, additional laboratory research has shown that tumor cells undergoing apoptosis can release cellular components such as cytochrome c, nucleosomes, cleaved cytokeratin-18, and E-cadherin.
 Studies have found that these macromolecules and others can be found in circulation during cancer therapy, providing a potential source of clinical metrics for monitoring treatment.